hanimao/devOps-notes-/OCI.md

 DB time

 What can slow down response time?
+Most common Database Performance problems

-- web browser used and how heavy i
+- web browser used and how heavy it is
 - WAN connection
 - LAN issue